shivarajesh91/myrepo/README.md

 # myrepo

-my repo is to run my java helloworld program from docker image
+myrepo repository is contained to run my java helloworld program from docker image

 some comments for docker images build and run